Super Moist Vanilla Cake! It is perfect for so many occasions! It’s probably the most classic cake ever in my book.

 Not saying she didn’t sample the other kinds offered, but she always preferred vanilla over them all.

-Of course you can enjoy white cake like a bajillion ways with different frostings, fruits, candies, sprinkles and fillings?
+Of course, you can enjoy super moist vanilla cake like a bajillion ways with different frostings, fruits, candies, sprinkles, and fillings?

-Anyways, I can’t seem to get shake it off the Vanilla vibe here lately, so here I am bamming out a double vanilla hit with this Super-Moist Vanilla Cake with Vanilla Buttercream Frosting.
+Anyways, I can’t seem to get shake it off the Vanilla vibe here lately, so here I am bamming out double vanilla hit with this Super-Moist Vanilla Cake with Vanilla Buttercream Frosting.

 It’s so traditional, so vintage-cool, so NOT boring!